A Simple Phenomenological Model for Grain Clustering in Turbulence: Partially-Coupled Grains: The Model

 In the limit $\rhoratio\rightarrow0$, we know $\delta {\bf u}^{\prime}\rightarrow 0$.
 For $0<\rhoratio\ll1$, we expect $|\delta {\bf u}^{\prime}|\ll \delta {\bf u}$, so we can linearize the equations of motion and obtain $\delta\dot{{\bf u}}^{\prime} \approx (\rhoratio/\tstop)\,(\delta {\bf v} - \delta {\bf u}_{0}) \sim \rhoratio\,{\rm d}(\delta {\bf v} - \delta {\bf u}_{0})/{\rm d}t + \mathcal{O}(\rhoratio^{2})$ (where the latter follows from the grain and gas momentum equations assuming $\langle |\delta {\bf u}_{0}| \rangle > \langle |\delta {\bf v} | \rangle$), so $\delta {\bf u} \approx \rhoratio\,(\delta {\bf v} - \delta {\bf u}_{0} )$.
 In the limit $\rhoratio\rightarrow\infty$ ($\rhogas/\rhograin = \rhoratio^{-1} \rightarrow 0$), the gas is perfectly dragged by the grains, so $\delta {\bf u}\rightarrow \delta {\bf v}$ and $\delta {\bf u}^{\prime} \rightarrow \delta {\bf v} - \delta {\bf u}_{0}$.
 Linearizing in this limit in $\rhogas/\rhograin=\rhoratio^{-1}$ similarly gives $\delta {\bf u}^{\prime} \sim (1-\rhoratio^{-1})\,(\delta {\bf v} - \delta {\bf u}_{0}) + \mathcal{O}(\rhoratio^{-2})$.
 We can simply interpolate between these limits by assuming that, in equilibrium

 We stress that this is {\em not} exact, but it at least gives the correct asymptotic behavior.
 Inserting this into the equation for $\delta {\bf v}$, we have

 But this is our original equation for $\delta {\bf v}$, modulo the substitution $\tstop\rightarrow\tstop(1+\rhoratio)$.
 So -- given the extremely simple ansatz here -- our derivation of $\varpi$ and previous quantities is identical, but we should replace $\tstop$ with an ``effective'' $t_{\rm s,\,\rho}\equiv\tstop\,(1+\rhoratio)$.
-At this lowest-order, back-reaction lessens the relative velocities (hence friction strength) by dragging gas with grains, and thus lengthens the ``effective'' stopping time.
+In this lowest-order approximation, back-reaction lessens the relative velocities (hence friction strength) by dragging gas with grains, and thus lengthens the ``effective'' stopping time.

 The timescale $\delta t$ is of course still limited by the eddy lifetime $\Teddy$, and the crossing time solution we previously derived already accounted for $\rhoratio>0$ (in the drift time), so we do not need to re-derive it.
 Finally, we will further assume that the back-reaction, while it may distort individual eddies, does not alter their fractal dimensions (hence other statistics like the gas power spectrum).
-Below, we discuss the accuracy of these assumptions.
+Of course, this cannot be true in detail, and all of these assumptions are questionable in the limit of $\rhoratio\sim1$.
+Nonetheless, it provides us with a plausible ``guess,'' and allows us to phenomenologically extend our model to simulations with large $\rhoratio$.
+Below, we discuss the accuracy of these assumptions, and how well this simplistic extension actually performs.